-- 1. Confirm the fuel select dial is in the OFF position. - 2.
+- Make sure the fuel select dial is in the "ENGINE STOP" position. - 2.
 If using a new propane cylinder, remove the plastic cap from the cylinder valve. - 3.
-Attach the LPG hose assembly (included) to the propane cylinder valve and hand tighten. - 4.
-Remove the rubber boot covering the propane connection port on the inverter. - Insert the hose fitting into the quick connect coupling and push in until you hear a "click" and the outside collar of the quick connect coupling moves forward.
+Attach the LPG hose assembly (included) to the propane cylinder valve and hand tighten. - Remove the rubber boot covering the propane connection port on the inverter. - 5.
+Pull and hold the outer collar of the female connector and insert it over the male connector.
+Release outer collar.
+Pull on the hose to make sure it's connected to the generator.